Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ## d.
 The evolution of UI wireframes for key sub-systems
+Our [User Story video](../Portfolio/Images/paper_prototype_video.mp4), developed during the prototype phase, demonstrates our initial design for our product.
+How this changed for each subsystem will be considered in this section.

 ### Desktop
 Original multi-tab wireframe design for desktop UI:
 ![Wireframe-desktop](/Portfolio/Images/desktop-wireframe.jpg)